 It seemed like a good idea at the time.
 Go on a road trip to visit my new mother-in-law with our brand new five-week-old baby in tow.
-Hang on.
-Now that I know what I know, that was the worst idea anyone has had.
+Of course, now that I know what I know, I realise that was the worst idea anyone has had.
 Ever.

 It wasn’t like we weren’t being vigilant.
 We broke the trip up over two days and during those two days, we stopped every two hours for breastfeeding breaks.

 However, by the time we got to Noosa, our little baby was screaming his head off.
 He wouldn’t settle, he only slept in short bursts of 20 minutes and did I mention that he wouldn’t stop screaming?

 It seems completely obvious now, but in my defence, I was a new mum and I just thought it was the usual newborn problems.
 I assumed that all babies screamed their heads off morning, noon and night.
 I also assumed that life, as I knew it was now over and this was what being a new mum was about; no sleep and a baby who screams in your face all day.

 Meanwhile, still not putting two and two together, I thought I was doing a great old job of breastfeeding.
 I wasn’t letting it slow me down, I was just doing it on the go.
 I was playing hands of cards whilst breastfeeding, having a chat whilst breastfeeding and breastfeeding at the beach.